 The Attorney General provides important public protection by assuring pipeline safety in the state.
-The Attorney General has direct enforcement authority over the Missouri Underground Facility Safety and Damage Prevention Act, §§ 319.010 to 319.050, RSMo.
-That law requires all excavators to call the Missouri One Call System before digging anywhere in the state so that utility owners can mark the location of any underground utility.
-The law also requires all utilities to mark underground utilities within two working days of getting a locate request.
+The Attorney General has direct enforcement authority over the Missouri Underground Facility Safety and Damage Prevention Act, codified in §§ 319.010 to 319.050, RSMo, and commonly called the “One Call Law.”
+The One Call Law requires all excavators to notify the Missouri One Call System, Inc. (“MOCS”), notification center before conducting certain digging and excavation activities anywhere in the state so that utility owners can then mark the location of any underground facilities at the site.
+The law also requires all utilities to mark underground facilities within two working days of being notified of a locate request.

-In 2018, the Attorney General's Office:
+In calendar year 2021, the Attorney General's Office:

 Always remember to call before you dig.
 Call 1-800-DIG RITE (1-800-344-7483).
 Or just call 811.
 You can also make a locate request online.